Read time: 9 minutes (2,390 words)

 I’d always wanted to go there.
 And when it happened, the moment proved bigger than expected.
 Standing alone at the entrance to the cemetery where my great uncle was laid to rest and where my granddad had visited was a gulf of emotions.
 It was sad to think of the lives lost — more than 75 million people around the world died in WWII.
 My grandfather was only 26 when he lost his older brother by just two years, I often think about what that was like.
 And I can’t imagine what it was like for him to travel from Texas to Europe and visit his grave.

 I walked into the cemetery and down the shaded road which is a lot like Magnolia Lane at Augusta National.
 It arrives at a magnificent whitebed limestone memorial building.
 On its face is a high relief carving of an American eagle.
 Bordering the building are granite tablets with the names of 462 that were never recovered.
-Surrounding the memorial are 5,329 white emblems of belief tombstones — a few Star of Davids, but mostly Christian Crosses like my uncle’s.
+Surrounding the memorial are 5,329 white emblems-of-belief tombstones — there are a few Star of Davids, but mostly Christian Crosses like my uncle’s.
 It was easy to find the plot D, row 3 grave 48 white Lasa marble cross headstone.
 The only other person in the 90 acre cemetery was a man tossing fertilizer.
 He noticed my approach and quietly moved on.

 Looking at the grave numbers, every one of them a casualty — grave 45, grave 46, grave 47 and there it was, grave 48.
 In embossed caps, “WILLIAM W. ANDERSON.”
 On the second line, “SGT 509 BOMB SQ 351 BOMB GP (H),” and the footer confirmed I was at the right place, “TEXAS SEPT 12, 1944.”